rstudio/helm/charts/rstudio-workbench/README.md

 - `supervisord` is configured by default to exit if any of its child processes exit.
   - If you use `config.startupCustom` to configure a user management service, be careful that it does not exit unnecessarily.

-We do not provide such a service out of the box because we intend for Workbench to solve this problem in a future release.
+We do not provide such a service out-of-the box because we intend for Workbench to solve this problem in a future release.
 Please contact your account representative if you have feedback or questions about this workflow.